nsrau/azure-docs.it-it/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

     /// <summary>
     /// The callback endpoint for completed reviews.
     /// </summary>
-    /// <remarks>Revies show up for reviewers on your team.
+    /// <remarks>Reviews show up for reviewers on your team.
     /// As reviewers complete reviews, results are sent to the
     /// callback endpoint using an HTTP POST request.</remarks>
-    private const string CallbackEndpoint = "{callbackUrl}";
+    private const string CallbackEndpoint = "YOUR API ENDPOINT";

     /// <summary>
     /// The media type for the item to review.